A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/Some-terminology-7596.md

 |||definition
 # Server

-In information technology, a server is a computer program that provides services to other computer programs (and their users) in the same or other computers.
+In information technology, a server is a computer that provides services to other computer programs (and their users) in the same or other computers.

-The computer that a server program runs in is also frequently referred to as a server (though it may be used for other purposes as well).

 Specific to the Web, a Web server is the computer program (housed in a computer) that serves requested HTML pages or files.
 |||